JanzYe/TianchiMetroFlow/readme.md

 Can see the rules of generating historical features in generateHistoricData

+## Feature Selection

+The way to do feature selection is directly eliminate a feature, and then train a new model, to see if the result is getting better or worse.

+1. pay_type: try to eliminate this feature, directly predicts the flow ignore pay type, get a worse result.

+2. averWeekOutIn: try to not use this feature, get a better result.

+3. lastWeek, averWeek: the results in training and validation set are very well, but the result in test A will be over-fitting.

+4. yesterdayNormal: because the flows between workday and weekend are very different, so use the yesterday's data in daily meanings is not suitable.

+5. holiday: only one day in the training data only is holiday, and it has obvious different pattern.
+   So the holiday is eliminated finally.

+## Validation Set

+The course of change of the training set and the verification set is as follows:

+Firstly, just selects the last two days as validation set by feeling.

+Secondly, the test set is to predict the flow of one day, so selects the last day as validation set.
+(it is no significant difference to select the validation set that has the same day of the week with test set)

+Finally, to let the training set be balance, the number each day of the week is set to three, and due to the significant difference of holiday, the first day is eliminated, and the second day do not have normal yesterday, is eliminated too.
+Then the validation set is also the last two days.

 ## Models

 In the first time, I try to use SAE showed in the References, but it is